 You can contact them directly for more information.

-We have finished the build of the dry toilets, and are currently in the process of building the shower block, however the river is a stones throw away meaning that the lack of showers thus far has never been an issue.
+We have finished the build of our compost toilets and shower block, however the river is a stones throw away and is our preffered option for showering.

-As above, we have a temporary kitchen with the options of cooking with fire or a gas-hob.
+As above, we have a temporary kitchen using a gas-hob.
 All food will be provided free of charge to all volunteers.
 We also usually have plenty of beers available which you can buy for a small fee to help cover costs.

 The land is filled with natural beauty with howler monkeys, aguillas, toucans and plenty of spots for walking, swimming and relaxing.